raforg/danectl/README.md

 *danectl* - DNSSEC DANE implementation manager

+# WHAT IS DANE?

+*DANE* is *DNS-based Authentication of Named Entities*.
+It means securely letting the world know in advance what your public encryption keys are by publishing them as DNS records (TLSA SSHFP OPENPGPKEY SMIMEA) in your DNSSEC-enabled internet domain zone.
+This is the simplest and most secure way to let the world know what keys to expect when connecting to your servers.
+This can apply to TLS keys, SSH host keys, and OpenPGP and S/MIME keys.
+This makes it possible to prevent impersonation or man-in-the-middle attacks.
+It's mostly used with mail servers.
+Eventually, it could render certificate authorities unnecessary.
+DNSSEC has become very easy these days.

 # INTRODUCTION

 *Danectl* is a DNSSEC DANE implementation manager.
 It uses *certbot* to create